dusk196/ciphogram-messenger/README.md

 **IMPORTANT: It goes without saying but please don't commit all this secret info inside the `environment.ts` and `environment.prod.ts` to any public repository!**

+Don't forget to add `git update-index --assume-unchanged <file>` for `environment.ts` & `environment.prod.ts` to prevent any accidental commit.

 ## Documentations

 * [Understand Firebase Realtime Database Security Rules](https://firebase.google.com/docs/database/security)